microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     url = "url"
 }

+// Warning: (ae-incompatible-release-tags) The symbol "Tooltip" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Tooltip extends FASTElement {
+export class Tooltip extends FoundationElement {
     anchor: string;
     anchorElement: HTMLElement | null;
     // (undocumented)